Michael Read

-Michael Peter Read MBE (born 9 June 1941) is an English long-distance swimmer who has the third most crossings of the English Channel – 33 to date.
+Michael Peter Read MBE (born 9 June 1941) is an English long-distance swimmer who has the fourth most crossings of the English Channel – 33 to date.
 The current Queen of the Channel is Chloë McCardel with 44 crossings.

 Competitive swimming

 Born in Brighton, Read began swimming relatively late at 14 years old.
 He joined Brighton Swimming Club in 1955 and became its youngest committee member in 1957.
 During the period from 1969 to 1971 he became a FINA judge, timekeeper, referee and starter and he remembers his time at the Edinburgh Commonwealth pool with great affection.
 English Schools champion, British Universities Champion, and second in the ASA National Championships in 1959, Read was selected to represent Great Britain in Swimming in the 1960 Olympic Games in Rome but unfortunately due to injury, was never able to compete.

 He joined the Channel Swimming Association (CSA) in 1969, making his first crossing that year and became a committee member in 1973.
-He was elected Vice Chairman from 1977–93 and Chairman of the CSA from 1993–1999.
+He was elected Vice Chairman from 1977 to 1993 and Chairman of the CSA from 1993 to 1999.
 He joined the Board of Directors of the newly constituted CSA in 1999 and was elected Chairman.
 After a long struggle with the former King, Des Renford, he finally became King of the Channel in 1979 and took the record number of crossings from 17 to 31, with Des snatching back the 18th.
 Read retired from Channel swimming in 1984.
 Most of his training took place at the Ipswich lido: Broomhill, which was closed for many years but reopening is planned for 2020.

 Read briefly lost the title in 2000, having held it for 21 years, but regained the title in 2004 with his 33rd crossing.
 He is the only swimmer ever to have been awarded the title and the Letona Trophy 3 times.
-He has had a distinguished long-distance swimming career, competing in more than 120 swims over distances now termed "ultra marathon" swims and many more of the new marathon distance.
+He has had a distinguished long-distance swimming career, competing in more than 120 swims over distances now termed "ultra marathon" swims and many more of the new battle of marathon distance.